-New Rheumatoid Arthritis / depression study is not surprising
+New Rheumatoid Arthritis and depression study not surprising

-Rheumatoid Arthritis is in the news this week.
+Rheumatoid Arthritis and depression is in the news this week.
 It seems researchers have found that most RA patients battle depression.
 The study was done with 75 RA patients, mostly women.

 Was anyone surprised?
 I have never met anyone diagnosed with Rheumatoid Arthritis who did not experience at least some depressing thoughts over the diagnosis.
 It is a normal reaction to news of such horrifying proportions.